-- 10. Funds are limited and are not guaranteed until after an application has been fully assessed. - 11.
+- 12. Funds are limited and are not guaranteed until after an application has been fully assessed. - 13.
 Funds are awarded on a first come, first served basis and we encourage all students to apply early to avoid disappointment.
-The fund will close when the budget has been exhausted, often with little or no notice. - 12.
+The fund will close when the budget has been exhausted, often with little or no notice. - 14.
 Late applications may be subject to a lesser award than those received early in the academic year.
-We consider an early application to be one submitted as soon as the application process opens, which may be in advance of the academic year starting. - 13.
-Awards are in the form of a non-repayable bursary. - 14.
-The Discretionary Fund can provide support meeting basic living costs such as rent, travel, food etc. - 15.
+We consider an early application to be one submitted as soon as the application process opens, which may be in advance of the academic year starting. - 15.
+Awards are in the form of a non-repayable bursary. - 16.
+The Discretionary Fund can provide support meeting basic living costs such as rent, travel, food etc. - 17.
 We accept applications from students who have worked out a budget and are applying for Discretionary Fund support to contribute towards a regular monthly shortfall, i.e. they have planned.
-We also consider applications from students who have faced an unexpected expense that they have not been able to budget for. - 16.
+We also consider applications from students who have faced an unexpected expense that they have not been able to budget for. - 18.
 The Discretionary Fund is a hardship fund and cannot provide support to meet non-essential lifestyle expenditure.
-Similarly, the fund cannot provide support to students who are experiencing financial hardship because of poor money management.
+Similarly, the fund cannot provide support to students who are experiencing financial hardship because of poor money management. - 19.
+Students may apply for a contribution towards the study-related childcare costs they will face during the University academic year.
+The Childcare Fund Factsheet for Students includes more details on what we can include in our assessment, and how we will assess an application. - 20.
+We consider childcare for all types of learning, not just scheduled classes.
+This includes on-campus teaching, placements, virtual learning, group work, independent study etc. This could be as much as 5 full days childcare per week, but students should consider their needs carefully before arranging childcare.